Franklin (TV series): Sports and games

-Baseball is seen more often in earlier seasons, with only sporadic appearances in later episodes.
-Hockey and soccer are favoured as sports to play.
-Once, when Franklin and Bear went to sign up for football, spaces had run out, so they were signed up for basketball instead.
+Several episodes of the series feature characters playing baseball, but the sport only makes sporadic appearances in later episodes.
+In these later episodes, ice hockey and soccer are featured more often.
+In one episode, when Franklin and Bear went to sign up for football, spaces had run out, so they were signed up for basketball instead.

-Owing to the show's Canadian roots, ice hockey has an important place in the Franklin universe.
-It is featured in several stories, including one in which Skunk is taught by Franklin and Bear how to play.
-Franklin also gets to meet a couple of his professional hockey icons in the fifth and sixth seasons of the program.
+Owing to the show's Canadian roots, ice hockey has an important role in Franklin.
+It is featured in several stories, including one in which Skunk is taught how to play by Franklin and Bear.
+Franklin also meets a couple of his professional hockey icons in the fifth and sixth seasons of the program.

-In addition to sports, the characters enjoy a lot of games and activities.
+In addition to sports, the characters enjoy many other games and activities.
 Franklin becomes his school's chess champion.
 Harriet and Beatrice enjoy playing tag and hide-and-seek.
-And Franklin and his friends enjoy playing knights.
+Franklin and his friends enjoy playing knights.

 Production

 Development

-The development design of Franklin the Turtle for the animated series character, was the achievement of Canadian Animation artist and Illustrator Kurt Lehner, which he worked on during his time at Nelvana studio in 1997.
+The development design of the character of Franklin was the achievement of Canadian Animation artist and Illustrator Kurt Lehner, which he worked on during his time at Nelvana studio in 1997.
 These designs were studies taken directly from the Franklin the Turtle book series itself.
-Though Lehner did not continue to work with the "series" design team which was hired after the development process, at that time he was given the privilege of also designing Beaver, Rabbit, and Skunk as well.
+Though Lehner did not continue to work with the "series" design team which was hired after the development process, at that time he was also given the privilege of designing Beaver, Rabbit, and Skunk.

-In May 2004, new episodes of the series began airing on the Canadian network, Treehouse TV.
-Franklin and many of his friends had new voice actors in these new adventures, including award-winning American actor Grant Eubanks.
+In May 2004, new episodes of the series began airing on the Canadian network Treehouse TV.
+Franklin and many of his friends had new voice actors in these new episodes, including actor Grant Eubanks.
 Many of the show's strongest writers and staff members remained on board, however.
-These new stories saw Franklin facing a flood, worrying about the old treehouse, and earning a badge in a group called the Woodland Trailblazers.
-For the sixth season Funbag and other animation studios joined in the development of Franklin.
+Some premises in the new episodes include Franklin facing a flood, worrying about the old treehouse, and earning a badge in a group called the Woodland Trailblazers.
+For the sixth season, Funbag and other animation studios joined in the development of Franklin.
 The most recent film in the series is Franklin and the Turtle Lake Treasure.
 The film was written by John van Bruggen and directed by Dominique Monféry.
-The 76-minute film premiered in theatres in 2006 and had its debut on Noggin on New Year's Eve, 2007, as part of a celebration of the network's conversion to a 24/7 format.
+The 76-minute film premiered in theaters in 2006 and had its debut on Noggin on New Year's Eve 2007, as part of a celebration of the network's conversion to a 24/7 format.